A BRIEF HISTORY OF MANCHESTER

 Life in 19th century Manchester gradually improved.In 1846 the first public parks in Manchester were created, Peel Park, Queens Park and Phillips Park.

 After 1845 Manchester council took responsibility for removing refuse.
 They also removed sewage.
 In those days some people had cesspits.
 Others had a bucket with a grid on the bottom.
 The urine would soak into the soil while the excrement was caught.
 At night a horse and cart came round and men removed the 'night soil'.
-(Everyone kept their windows closed when the 'nightsoilmen' came!)
+(Everyone kept their windows closed when the 'night soil men' came!)
 In 1851 the council took over the towns water supply.

 The Church of St Mary was made a cathedral in 1847.
 A tower was added in 1868.

-In the early 19th century Manchester became world famous as a manufacturing centre.
+In the early 19th century Manchester became world famous as a manufacturing center.
 Wool, silk and cotton were manufactured and vast numbers of working people worked 12 hour days in the mills.
 There was also a paper making industry and iron foundries.

 By 1851 the population of Manchester had reached 186,000.
 In the late 19th century the population was boosted by the arrival of Jews fleeing persecution in Eastern Europe.